 The following is a description of certain U.S. federal income tax consequences of the ownership and disposition of the Bonds by the U.S. Holders described below, but it does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a particular person's decision to acquire Bonds.
 This discussion applies only to U.S. Holders who purchase Bonds pursuant to this offering at the "issue price", which is the first price at which a substantial amount of the Bonds is sold to the public, and who hold the Bonds as capital assets for U.S. federal income tax purposes.
-This discussion does not describe all of the tax consequences that may be relevant to an investor in the Bonds in light of its particular circumstances, including alternative minimum tax and Medicare contribution tax consequences and differing tax consequences that may be applicable if such investor is, for instance:
+This discussion does not describe all of the tax consequences that may be relevant to an investor in the Bonds in light of its particular circumstances, including the possible effects of Section 451 of the Code (as defined below), alternative minimum tax and Medicare contribution tax consequences and differing tax consequences that may be applicable if such investor is, for instance: